 Cultural events, cookouts, clubs, community and college service projects, performances, trips abroad and lectures are examples of extracurricular activities planned and coordinated by the student activities department.
 Events such as these are designed to enrich and enhance the students’ academic experiences.

 The All Christians Together in Service (ACTS) organization is a non-denominational, Christian-based organization.
 The ACTS statement of faith is as follows: To support the body of believers at the Eastern Shore Community College and to further the cause of Christ by performing outreach on campus as well as throughout the Eastern Shore community.
-For more information contact Jerry Fluharty or Barry Neville.
+For more information contact Barry Neville.

 The Electronics Club (TEC) – Sponsor: John Floyd